 As Ali handed the trophy to the winner, the hall erupted with chants of “Ali!
 Ali!
 Ali!” that seemed to last forever.
 Shortly thereafter, Ali turned to his friend, the person paying the tribute, and asked to be taken to the loser.
 His friend was surprised and asked him why the loser when everyone’s attention was on the champion, who was being so loudly applauded.
 Ali insisted that he wanted to see the loser.
 When they walked into the backroom, they saw the dejected young man, sitting with a bloody nose, his head in his hands, with his coach and one or two other persons doing the best they could to comfort him and lift up his spirits.
 It was clear that the young man thought that the world was coming to an end, and that he was worth nothing because he felt he had let down his country and his people.

 As soon as Ali and his friend walked in, the young man looked up, and jumped up in surprise, shouting “Muhammad Ali!
 Muhammed Ali!”
 In his characteristic style, Ali jumped back and forth and threw jabs at the young man who, in turn, returned the jabs.
-They both engaged in a mock match and then Ali grabbed him in a firm embrace and told him that, his defeat notwithstanding, he was still the hero.
+They both engaged in a mock match and then Ali grabbed him in a firm embrace and told him that, his defeat notwithstanding, he was still his hero.
 He advised the bemused young man not to think that being knocked down once meant the end of his life.
 He must bounce off the mat, shake off the dust and move on.
-The young man, completely overwhelmed by the presence and words of none other than Muhammad Ali, the Greatest Champion of the boxing world, nodded in gratitude, and it was clear to all that Ali had done wonders to raise his drooping spirits, an act the young man would likely never forget in his life.
+The young man and those around him were completely overwhelmed by the presence and words of encouragement from none other than Muhammad Ali, the Greatest Champion of the boxing world.
+The young boxer, now smiling from ear-to-ear, nodded in gratitude, and it was clear to all that Ali had done wonders to raise his drooping spirits, an act the young man would likely never forget in his life.
 It was in such great acts of kindness to the downtrodden, recounted the narrator, that lay the greatness of the man, Muhammad Ali, the Champ!